mantidproject/mantid/docs/source/algorithms/TOFTOFMergeRuns-v1.rst

 .. testoutput:: ExTOFTOFMergeRuns2ws

-    Property temperature does not match!
-TOFTOFTestdata: 294.14, but TOFTOFTestdata2: 296.16 Temperature of experiment for 1st workspace (in K):  294.14 Temperature of experiment for 2nd workspace (in K):  296.16 Temperature of experiment for merged workspaces = average over workspaces (in K):  295.15
+    Temperature of experiment for 1st workspace (in K):  294.14 Temperature of experiment for 2nd workspace (in K):  296.16 Temperature of experiment for merged workspaces = average over workspaces (in K):  295.15